← MRI Terms

 Is Facet Arthropathy Serious?

-It is often age-related.
-It can be mild, moderate, or severe.
+Facet arthropathy is often not dangerous.
+It is usually age-related and can be mild, moderate, or severe.

 Facet arthropathy is more likely to matter when it is linked with: